Saima Wazed: Awards

 In 2016, Wazed was conferred World Health Organization's South-East Asia Region Award for Excellence in Public Health.
 In 2017, she was awarded the International Champion Award for her outstanding contribution to the field of autism.
 She received a distinguished alumni award from Barry University for her activism.

 Personal life

 Wazed was married to Khandakar Masrur Hossain Mitu, son of Khandaker Mosharraf Hossain.
 The couple have four children.
+They got divorced in 2021.